stevleibelt/php_component_proxy_logger/README.md

 * [next](https://github.com/stevleibelt/php_component_logger)
     * big refactoring to easy up trigger and bypass handling for buffer manipulation
+    * renamed LogEntry to LogRequest
+    * restructured project
+    * added a lot more example
     * add threshold level for ManipulateBufferLogger that enables the possibility to bypass the buffer for certain levels (by BypassBufferInterface)
 * [0.9.0](https://github.com/stevleibelt/php_component_logger/tree/0.9.0)
     * TriggerBufferLogger - flushes the buffer by configured log level
     * BufferLogger - buffers log messages and provides *flush* or *clean* for buffer control
     * ProxyLogger - generic proxy class that is working internally with the injected the [PSR-3 logger](https://github.com/php-fig/log)
     * LogEntry class to use a [simple value object](http://en.wikipedia.org/wiki/Data_Transfer_Object)
-    * LogEntryFactory to easy up LogEntry creation
+    * LogEntryFactory to easy up LogRequest creation
     * LogEntryCollection for easy dealing with multiple LogEntries
     * IsValidLogLevel to validate if provided log level is meeting the LogLevel requirement as a well defined value
     * DefaultMap to trigger inherited log levels by only providing one log level